 Cannons sit at the forefront of it all, the guns aimed at the Chesapeake.
 You can walk along the bastion and take in the same view the soldiers did over two hundred years ago.
 What was once a battle scene is now a nice Baltimore vista.
 And if you look back at the fort, you’ll see the flag waving in the wind above.

 You can explore it all on a self-guided tour or join a Ranger Talk offered at 2:30pm this time of year.
 Other programs such as drill, musket, and artillery demonstrations by the Fort McHenry Guard occur seasonally, so it’s worth checking the website to see what might be on the schedule before you go.
-And you can help with the flag changes that place twice a day.
+And you can help with the flag changes that take place twice a day.

 Fort McHenry is located in the Locust Hill neighborhood of Baltimore.
 It’s open daily, with exceptions of Thanksgiving, Christmas, and New Years Day.
 Park hours are 9am – 5pm, and the fort and Visitors Center close at 4:45pm.
 Admission is $10/adult, free for children 15 and under.
 Free parking is available in a lot.
 You could also make an adventure of getting there and take a Water Taxi from the Inner Harbor.